 Designed for students who want to expand their knowledge of chemistry beyond the basics offered in their regular courses.
-By arrangement with the instructor, the student can pursue a special topic of interest, design and carry out a project, or participate in undergraduate research (either alone or with other students) in the areas of natural product chemistry, or organic analytical chemistry.
-Prerequisite: CHEM& 140 with a grade of 2.0 or higher, or high school chemistry with a grade of B or better.
-Instructor's permission is also required to enroll.
+By arrangement with the instructor, students can pursue a special topic of interest, design and carry out a project, or participate in undergraduate research (either alone or with other students) in the areas of natural product chemistry, or organic analytical chemistry.
 Note: credits earned in this course cannot be used as a substitute for required credits in other CBC chemistry courses.
-(Previously CHM 2865)
+Prerequisite: instructor permission and CHEM& 140 with a grade of 2.0 or better or high school chemistry with a grade of B or better.

 Designed for students who want to expand their knowledge of chemistry beyond the basics offered in their regular courses.
-By arrangement with the instructor, the student can pursue a special topic of interest, design and carry out a project, or participate in undergraduate research (either alone or with other students) in the areas of natural product chemistry, or organic analytical chemistry.
-Prerequisite: CHEM& 140 with a grade of 2.0 or higher, or high school chemistry with a grade of B or better.
-Instructor's permission is also required to enroll.
+By arrangement with the instructor, students can pursue a special topic of interest, design and carry out a project, or participate in undergraduate research (either alone or with other students) in the areas of natural product chemistry, or organic analytical chemistry.
 Note: credits earned in this course cannot be used as a substitute for required credits in other CBC chemistry courses.
-(Previously CHM 2866)
+Prerequisite: instructor permission and CHEM& 140 with a grade of 2.0 or better or high school chemistry with a grade of B or better.

 Designed for students who want to expand their knowledge of chemistry beyond the basics offered in their regular courses.
-By arrangement with the instructor, the student can pursue a special topic of interest, design and carry out a project, or participate in undergraduate research (either alone or with other students) in the areas of natural product chemistry, or organic analytical chemistry.
-Prerequisite: CHEM& 140 with a grade of 2.0 or higher, or high school chemistry with a grade of B or better.
-Instructor's permission is also required to enroll.
+By arrangement with the instructor, students can pursue a special topic of interest, design and carry out a project, or participate in undergraduate research (either alone or with other students) in the areas of natural product chemistry, or organic analytical chemistry.
 Note: credits earned in this course cannot be used as a substitute for required credits in other CBC chemistry courses.
-(Previously CHM 2867)
+Prerequisite: instructor permission and CHEM& 140 with a grade of 2.0 or better or high school chemistry with a grade of B or better.

 Designed for students who want to expand their knowledge of chemistry beyond the basics offered in their regular courses.
-By arrangement with the instructor, the student can pursue a special topic of interest, design and carry out a project, or participate in undergraduate research (either alone or with other students) in the areas of natural product chemistry, or organic analytical chemistry.
-Prerequisite: CHEM& 140 with a grade of 2.0 or higher, or high school chemistry with a grade of B or better.
-Instructor's permission is also required to enroll.
+By arrangement with the instructor, students can pursue a special topic of interest, design and carry out a project, or participate in undergraduate research (either alone or with other students) in the areas of natural product chemistry, or organic analytical chemistry.
 Note: credits earned in this course cannot be used as a substitute for required credits in other CBC chemistry courses.
-(Previously CHM 2868)
+Prerequisite: instructor permission and CHEM& 140 with a grade of 2.0 or better or high school chemistry with a grade of B or better.